 The Scriptures and the Word of God are separate and should not be confused.
 Each has a different function.
 The Word of God is greater and was there in the beginning with God.
 The Scriptures must not take its (his) place.
 Good things in the wrong place can become evil things, and blessings turn to curses.
 Many an evil thing has been done by people who knew much of the Bible, but nothing of the Word of God.
 Let us hear again the heart-cry of Jesus, “You search the Scriptures, because you think that in them you have eternal life; and it is these that bear witness of me; and you will not come to me, that you may have life”.
 Let us find the true meaning of the Word of God and give it its rightful place in our lives.
 Let us also give to the Scriptures their rightful place - the place they give themselves, the place Jesus and the early apostles gave them, and the place given to them by the word of God in our hearts.

-I want to append here a brief survey of Old Testament quotations by Jesus and the early church.
-This may prove a stimulus to further study.
+I want to end with a brief survey of Old Testament quotations made by Jesus and others in the New Testament.
+Their wide variety can be a model for us.

-Jesus, as we have seen already, quoted the scriptures extensively in confrontations with the Pharisees, but scarcely at all when teaching the multitudes or his disciples.
+Jesus, as we have seen already, quoted the scriptures in confrontation with the devil and extensively in confrontations with the Pharisees, but scarcely at all when teaching the multitudes or his disciples.
 In the sermon on the mount all Old Testament quotations are for contrast with his own teaching.
 His last discourse in John’s gospel does not contain a single quote.
 It is only on the Emmaus road after his resurrection that we find him opening the scriptures to the two disciples.

 Of the gospel writers Matthew quotes very extensively to illustrate the fulfilment of scripture.
 Mark and Luke do so too, but less.
 John scarcely does at all.